livewire/livewire/docs/validation.md

 }
 ```

-Form objects are a useful abstraction for most larger datasets and have many more features to make them even more powerful.

-For more information, check out the [Form Object documentation](/docs/forms#extracting-a-form-object).
+Form objects are a useful abstraction for most larger datasets and a variety of additional features that make them even more powerful.
+For more information, check out the comprehensive [form object documentation](/docs/forms#extracting-a-form-object).

 ## Real-time validation